vgotu99/next-nexus/README.md

   </div>
 </h1>

 The intelligent data layer for Next.js.
-Simplify your app with automatic caching, seamless hydration, and built-in cost savings.
+Simplify your app with automatic caching, seamless hydration, and built-in cost-saving logic.

 ---

-> **For comprehensive guides and a full API reference, visit [next-nexus official docs](https://next-nexus.vercel.app)**
+> 📚 **For comprehensive guides and a full API reference, visit the [next-nexus official docs](https://next-nexus.vercel.app).**

 `next-nexus` enhances native Next.js data fetching with a powerful, automated caching and hydration layer.
 It provides a minimal, predictable API for both Server and Client Components, enabling you to build fast, cost-effective applications with ease.